 Our main aim is to achieve a positive attitude to maths.
 We want the children to love maths!
 So at New Village we strive to deliver maths lessons that are both fun and enjoyable.
 We feel if a child enjoys maths then s/he is more likely to want to learn.

-We follow the Mathematics Mastery programme and we believe that a child’s understanding and confidence in maths can be improved with the use of apparatus, models and images.
+We believe that a child’s understanding and confidence in maths can be improved with the use of apparatus, models and images.
 We aim to make maths ‘less abstract’ and provide children with apparatus, models and images that make concepts easier to understand.

 Other Curriculum Areas